Paul Forbes (2)

 Hugh was a Scottish 1500m international runner; and won silver in the 1979 Scottish 1500m championship.
 He also won silver in the British indoor 1500m behind Seb Coe.
 In 1976 his team secured silver medals in the Junior National XC; and in 1981 finished third in the Scottish Cross-Country Relay championship.
 They were a respectable 8th in the 1982 E to G.

 Joe FORTE, Haddington and East Lothian Pacemakers

 Joe was H.E.L.P.’s most consistent athlete.
 His best performance was winning the inaugural Dunfermline Half Marathon.
 In 1982 he ran a marathon in 2.36.20.
-Joe ran the E to G five times in succession between 1987 and 1991.
+Joe ran the Edinburgh to Glasgow relay five times in succession between 1987 and 1991.

 John ‘Jackie’ FOSTER Edinburgh Southern Harriers

 Marathon 2.32.38 (1959) Marathon 2.34.06 (1979, aged 45)